lxc/linuxcontainers.org/content/lxc/getting-started.md

     root@host:~# service lxc-net restart

 Restart the container.
-(You may need to recreated the container if you destroyed it somewhere along the way.)
+(You may need to recreate the container if you destroyed it somewhere along the way.)

     root@host:~# lxc-stop --name mycontainer